Beyoncé Will 'Help As Many As We Can' In Houston After Hurricane

 “I am working closely with my team at BeyGOOD as well as my pastor [Rudy Rasmus at St. John’s in downtown Houston] to implement a plan to help as many as we can,” she added.

+On Wednesday, Beyoncé launched BeyGood Houston that will help with long-term revitalization and aid by supplying cots, blankets and pillows, baby products, feminine products, wheelchairs and more to Texans in need.

-BeyGOOD is a philanthropic initiative launched by the singer in 2013 in conjunction with her Mrs. Carter World Tour that provides support to communities in need, be it clothing, counseling, housing or medical assistance.
+BeyGOOD is a philanthropic initiative launched by the singer in 2013 in conjunction with her Mrs. Carter World Tour that provides support to communities in crisis around the world, be it clothing, counseling, housing or medical assistance.
 The foundation raised more than $80,000 toward relief efforts in the 2016 Flint, Michigan, water crisis, and most recently helped the people of Burundi access safe drinking water.

 Days earlier, the singer took a break from serving post-pregnancy looks to send a message to those impacted by the hurricane.